 A portion of the REIT's cash flows is devoted to servicing its debt, and there can be no assurance that the REIT will continue to generate sufficient cash flows from operations to meet required interest or principal payments, such that it could be required to seek renegotiation of such payments or obtain additional financing, including equity or debt financing.
-A portion of the line of credit matures in June 2011, and the REIT has initiated negotiations with its lenders for renewal purposes.
-Finally, approximately \$8.6 million of the REIT's secured debt matures by the end of 2011, of which an amount of \$2.8 million was repaid on April 1, 2011.
+A portion of the line of credit maturing during the quarter has been renewed for an additional year.
+Finally, approximately \$5.9 million of the REIT's secured debt matures by the end of 2011.